brentd09/AZ040Labs/xtraDemos.md

   # We would normally be able to pipe the value of the contents of the Name property to Get-OpenTCPPortByPN
   # because of these three reasons:
   #   1. The -Name parameter (from Get-OpenTCPPortByPN) can accept pipeline using ByPropertyName {pipeline=True  ByPropertyName}
-  #   2. The property and parameter and property names are spelt exactly the same {Name = Name}
+  #   2. The property and parameter names are spelt exactly the same {Name = Name}
   #   3. The types for both of the property and parameter are the same {[string] = [string]}

   # HOWEVER, because the -Name parameter was used on the command line, the pipeline is NOT